aws-samples/amazon-q-business-code-analysis/README.md

 ### Pre-requisites
 You need to have an AWS account and an IAM Role/User with permissions to create and manage the necessary resources and components for this application.
 (If you do not have an AWS account, please see [How do I create and activate a new Amazon Web Services account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/))

+Your AWS account will also need to have Bedrock model access to Claude 3 Sonnet and Titan Embeddings G1 - Text.
+This can be requested using the AWS console.

 ### 1. Deploy the stack

 We've made this easy by providing pre-built AWS CloudFormation templates that deploy everything you need in your AWS account.